masiedu4/all-my-blog-posts/ckyk0rmcc01dptos140y8eq24.md

 Unit testing and other types of testing might be difficult for a software engineer to master, but there are many tools available to guide you through the process.

-I'm grateful that you've made it this far.
-Thank you, and I'll see you soon.
+I'm grateful that you read down this far.
+Thank you!